Viper Documentation

 Use /wallet to open the wallet manager.
 Wallets are organized by chain.
 You can:

-- View all wallets — See each wallet's public key and balance (SOL, ETH, or BNB).
+- View all wallets — See each wallet's public key and balance (SOL, ETH, BNB, or HYPE).

 - Switch active wallet — Tap any wallet to make it active for that chain.
 Each chain has its own active wallet.